dariol83/reatmetric/README.md

 - [Jython](https://www.jython.org/): for the Python language support in the _automation_ modules;
 - [Json Path](https://github.com/json-path/JsonPath): for the parsing of JSON objects and files.

-Including also the indirect dependencies, a typical ReatMetric backend deployment (i.e. without UI) is composed by 33 Jars, 10 from ReatMetric and 23 from external dependencies, for a total of 19.4 MB.
+Including also the indirect dependencies, a typical ReatMetric backend deployment (i.e. without UI) is composed by 38 Jars, 15 from ReatMetric and 23 from external dependencies, for a total of **15.9 MB**.
+This size can be further reduced depending on the needs, since some drivers and related dependencies might not be needed.

 ## Performance
 The performance of the processing model and of the spacecraft driver have been measured on the following 2 platforms: